felippe-regazio/logflake/README.md

 # Logger Options

-There is a plenty of options you can define on your `logger`.
+There is a plenty of options you can set on your `logger`.
 You must pass the options as an object when calling the `LogFlake` function:

 ```js
 const logger = require('logflake');